Mango and Raspberry Sorbet

 Instructions:

-Add 150 g (1 cup) frozen mango, 40 g (⅓ cup) frozen raspberries, 1–2 tbsp maple syrup, and 1 tbsp lemon juice to a blender.
-Blend until completely smooth. - Taste and Adjust
+Add 150 g (1 cup) frozen mango, 40 g (⅓ cup) frozen raspberries, 15–30 ml (1–2 tbsp) maple syrup, and 15 ml (1 tbsp) fresh lemon juice to a blender.
+Blend until completely smooth. - Taste and adjust

-Blend in short bursts if the mixture is too frozen and thick, adding a splash of lemon juice or water to help it move.
+Blend in short bursts if the mixture is too frozen and thick, adding a small splash of lemon juice or water to help it move.

 Serve immediately from the blender for a soft-serve texture, or freeze for 2–4 hours for a firmer scoop.

-Store in a sealed container in the freezer for up to 2 weeks.
+Sorbet: store in a sealed container in the freezer for up to 2 weeks.
 Press parchment directly onto the surface to prevent ice crystals.
 Let sit at room temperature for 5 minutes before scooping.

 Mango and Raspberry Sorbet